-The Company employs Brian Weldon as a Relationship Manager II and an appointed Vice President of the Company's bank.
+The Company employs Brian Weldon as a Relationship Manager II and an appointed Vice President of the Bank.
 Mr. Weldon is the son-in-law of Scott C. Wylie, our Chairman, Chief Executive Officer and President.
-In 2018, Mr. Weldon's total compensation was \$163,347, which consisted of salary, bonus, 401(k) match, tuition reimbursement and benefits
+In 2019 and 2018, Mr. Weldon's total compensation was \$199,123 and \$163,347 respectively, which consisted of salary, bonus, 401(k) match, tuition reimbursement and benefits.